ahbarari/cologne-zoo-dashboard-challenge/TASKS.md

 Please take stock fo the page using developer tools, your instincts, ... and write down below what you find.

 // Your solution
+1. First, when I run the project with `pnpm run dev` I get a 500 alert not found error, which I fixed with deleting the line 4 of `app.vue` file.

+2. After fixing the above problem, the page is laoded but the list of the animals is empty, so I assumed something is wrong or missing with retrieving data.
+So, I opened the console tab of my browser and saw a 500 Internal server error in animals api request. so I checked `animals.get.ts` file and there was a typo in line 5 (`ANlMALS` instead of `ANIMALS`.)

 ### Task 2: Get the basics running again